 Something about Buddha invokes a sense of spirituality in you and the 268 steps up the main monument, closer & closer to Buddha or was it nirvana?
 Once we circled the monument and gotten up, close and spiritual with Buddha and we make our way to Po lin Monastery.
 Home to many devout monks, the monastery is spectacular.
 The diety’s bathed in golden hue reverberated so much positivity and divinity that it leaves you stunned and speechless.
 After spending half a day in Lantau, it was time to bid adieu and skip to the next on our itinerary, Hong Kong Central.

-One of the major tourist attractions and the highest point in Hong Kong, be prepared for long queue’s for tickets and to take the tram up to the peak.
+One of the major tourist attractions and the highest point in Hong Kong, be prepared for long queue’s for tickets.
 It is certainly advisable to book tickets online or come early in the morning, before 9 AM and reserve your slot.
 Another important aspect to be kept in mind is the visibility factor.
 Do plan this for a clear and sunny day to enjoy the best views.

 Casino hopping took us to the newly opened Parsian which is again a spectacular hotel with The Eiffel tower resurrected at its entrance.
 By midnight, we took our lighter pockets back to Hong Kong where our money is safe again!

 You ask any native on the must visit places and Sai Kung will surely top their list.
 Home to the 4 consecutive pools and falls, known for its amazing hiking trails, cliff jumping ,awesome sea food, water sports and beaches, this is definitely a must visit.
 Getting there can be a bit tricky, with us changing three trains and then hopping onto a mini bus to reach this beauty.
 Well worth all that as the views and food are totally gratifying.